vicariousdrama/BoostZapper/docs/BotServer.md

 The `operatornpub` is a string that should contain the npub of the operator (thats you!) of the bot.
 If a user messaging the bot wants to contact support, this is the npub that the messages are forwarded to.

-The `defaultProfile` and `defaultRelays` are structured similarly to the profile and relays sections.
+The `defaultProfile` is structured similarly to the profile section.
 These values get assigned as defaults for newly created identities established from users using the bot to configure their own event to monitor and conditions.
 Each user's bot identity is different to allow for tailoring the profile picture, banner, name etc associated with the bot.
-Furthermore, it allows for external paid services associated with the npub of the bot (e.g. a paid relay)

 The `fees` section defines what the charges should be for different types of processing, as measured in mcredits (millicredits).
 A credit is equivalent to 1000 millicredits, and 1 credit is granted per satoshi.
 At time of writing, there are 3 types of service fees: